Jacinda Ardern and James Shaw launch $100 million green investment fund

 Climate Minister James Shaw said an increasing number of investors were looking to fund clean, sustainable ventures.
 The Government's $100 million start-up capital injection will help achieve this, he said.

 "New Zealand faces a big job in upgrading our economy and infrastructure.
-New Zealand Green Investment Finance will help deliver financial backing to help ensure that the upgrade is fit for purpose," Mr Shaw said.
+New Zealand Green Investment Finance will help deliver financial backing to help ensure that the upgrade is fit for purpose," Shaw said.

-The fund was one of the conditions of the Labour/Greens confidence and supply agreement and $100 million was set aside for the project in the budget.
+The fund was one of the conditions of the Labour/Greens confidence and supply agreement and $100 million was set aside for the project in the Budget.

+Although the $100 won't need to be paid back, the operating capital of $25 million over five years would be paid back as the fund matures.

 "This fund means the Government is bringing cash and know-how to the table to partner with business to deliver a clean, green future for everyone," Prime Minister Jacinda Ardern said.